Artifacts

 The deployment and publish history provides an information timeline for each artifact digest.
 The history can track an artifact across repositories using the digest, which serves as a unique digital signature for the artifact binary.
 In that case, the artifact name and version can be different.

-To collect artifact deployment data, a workflow must contain the Register an artifact deployed to an environment action.
+To collect artifact deployment data, a workflow must contain an operation to publish an artifact.

 To access the history: